Important information: the value of investments can go down as well as up so you may get back less than you invest.

 ---|---|

-*Annuity rates as of 15 May 2024 based on a healthy 60-year-old Londoner with pensions savings of £1m.
+* Annuity rates as at 6 December 2024 from HUB Financial Solutions - based on a healthy 60-year-old male living in London with pensions savings of £1m

 Thanks to pension freedoms, however, many people now choose to keep their pension invested and opt for pension drawdown.
 Pension drawdown gives you the flexibility to take whatever income you want – and change it when you need to.
 Your money stays invested so it has the potential to continue to grow and it can get passed onto your loved ones when you die.
 To work out what a sustainable drawdown strategy might look like, have a play on our Pension Drawdown Calculator.

 Another attraction of drawdown is that if you have money left in the pot when you pass away, this can be left to your nearest and dearest.
-If you pass away before age 75, they can access the money in your pot tax free.
+If you pass away before age 75, they can currently access the money in your pot tax free.
 After age 75, they will pay tax in line with their marginal rate of income tax.
+Please note under plans announced in the Budget in October, the government will begin to include pensions in estates for Inheritance Tax (IHT) purposes from April 2027.

 But to answer the question: ‘How much will £1m buy you in pension income?’
 You’re looking at a gross annual income of around £40,000 if you base it on the widely used 4% rule (also known as the Bengen rule).
 In theory, this 4% rule allows you to take a steady stream of income while maintaining a sufficient amount of funds that can be used to provide an income in future years - so that your retirement pot lasts as long as you do.
 But is that enough?
 Now, that’s a question only you can answer.